krawaller/algol5/modules/content/material/games/atrium/about.md

 Curiously, there is a {EXTLINK:text=stub Board Game Geek entry,url=https://boardgamegeek.com/boardgame/63766/atrium} with a single image that doesn't match the WoAG ruleset:

-{PIC:name=atrium.jpg,cred=Pic from BGG user Ivyco,title=Atrium with different rules?}
+{PIC:name=atrium.jpg,cred=Pic from BGG user Ivyco,title=Atrium with different rules?,credurl=https://boardgamegeek.com/image/1256953/atrium}

 Here there seems to be alternate starting conditions, and a fourth unit of one of the unit types.
 Also note the clever solution with playing on the intersections of cut-off marbles!